GO0dspeed/Attack-Surface-Discovery/README.md

 # Attack-Surface-Discovery

 A POC script that leverages recon-NG and NMAP to perform automated attack surface discovery based on a given domain name.
 Results can be output in CSV, Excel, or JSON format.

+New feature will also run EyeWitness against any IP addresses located and attempt to gather screenshots of websites.

 ## Requirements